stastnypremysl/lsql-csv/README.md

 * By block
 * Sort block

 The first block is always from block.
-If the block after the first block is without a specifier (`if`, `by` or `sort`), then it is a select block.
-Otherwise it is a block specified by the specifier.
+If the block after the first block is without a specifier (`if`, `by`, or `sort`), then it is a select block.
+Otherwise, it is a block specified by the specifier.

 From block accept specific grammar (as specified in the grammar description), select, by, and sort block select expression (`SELECT_EXPR` in the grammar) and if block arithmetic expression (`ARITHMETIC_EXPR` in the grammar).

-Every source file has a number and may have multiple names - assign name, the name given to the source file by `ASSIGN_NAME=FILE_PATH` syntax in from block, and default name, which is given path to the file or `-` in case of stdin in from block.
+Every source file has a number and may have multiple names - assign name, the name given to the source file by `ASSIGN_NAME=FILE_PATH` syntax in from block, and default name, which is given the path to the file or `-` in case of stdin in from block.

 Each column of a source file has a number and may have a name (if the named option is enabled for the given source file).